 The Company's primary liquidity and capital requirements are for inventory and general corporate working capital purposes.
-The Company currently has a cash balance of \$2.1 million as of March 31, 2022, which will provide capital to support the planned growth of the business and for general corporate working capital purposes.
-The Company's working capital deficiency decreased from \$11.8 million as of December 31, 2021 to a working capital deficiency of \$12.5 million as of March 31, 2022 (\$0.7 million reduction).
-The biggest driver is the reclassification of the Mainstreet loan (\$10.1 million) as current from long term loans.
+The Company currently has a cash balance of \$2.0 million as of June 30, 2022, which will provide capital to support the planned growth of the business and for general corporate working capital purposes.
+The Company's working capital deficiency increased from \$11.8 million as of December 31, 2021, to a working capital deficiency of \$12.6 million as of June 30, 2022 (\$0.8 million increase).
+The biggest driver is the reclassification of the Mainstreet loan (\$10.8 million) as current from long term loans.
 The Mainstreet loan has a five-year term with principal repayments due to start in December 2023 with a \$1.5 million principal repayment.
-This loan has several covenants including annual and quarterly reporting and a debt service coverage (see note 19 in the unaudited condensed consolidated interim financial statements for the three months ended March 31, 2022 for further information).
+This loan has several covenants including annual and quarterly reporting and a debt service coverage.
 The Company was not compliant with the debt service covenant as of December 31, 2021.
 No notice of default has been received by the Company as of the date of this MD&A and has been paying the interest on a regular basis.
 It has been classified as current as a result.

-The Company continues to focus on improving its working capital position through a number of initiatives including raising long-term debt / equity through a private placement to reduce short term debt obligations as well as negotiating better payment terms with key vendors, taking advantage of early payment options with its retail customers and negotiating lower costs with its key vendors.
+The Company continues to focus on improving its working capital position through a number of initiatives including raising long-term debt/equity through a private placement to reduce short term debt obligations as well as negotiating better payment terms with key vendors, taking advantage of early payment options with its retail customers and negotiating lower costs with its key vendors.
 The Company also secured a \$2.5 million line of credit facility in October for the Tru subsidiary to support the financing of purchase orders from a key customer.
-The Company commenced a private placement raise in 2022 and has raised \$250,000 to date and the Company used those proceeds to reduce short-term debt by the same amount.
-Additionally, on April 22, 2022 the Company announced a shares for debt agreement was reached in the amount of \$480,000.
-The Company also successfully renewed a \$630,000 short term loan on April 20, 2022 for an additional 12 months to a new maturity date of May 4, 2023.
-These three initiatives have reduced the short-term debt by \$1.36 million since December 31, 2021.